Philosophy & Goal:

 ¨ Establishing a school-wide student identification, parent notification, and program evaluation system.

-Students will be required to apply and obtain a teacher recommendation for the Honors classes; however, it will ultimately be a student and parent choice to select the appropriate class(es) based on teacher recommendations, course descriptions, expectations and student interest.
-If the student progresses satisfactorily throughout the year, they will continue in the Honors Program.
+Students will be required to apply and obtain a teacher recommendation for the Honors classes; however, it will ultimately be a student and parent choice to select the appropriate class(es) based on teacher recommendations, course descriptions, expectations, student interest, and HIS Admin approval.
 Math is the exception.
-Students will be tested at the end of Quarter 3 of their 7th grade year to determine eligibility for Algebra I.
+Students will be tested at the end of Quarter 3 of their 7th grade year to determine eligibility for Algebra I. Students in Honors 7 are NOT grandfathered into Honors 8 and must reapply each year.

 ¨ What services are available for students seeking increased academic challenge at Hilo Intermediate School?